-Designed around a variety of confidence-building activities and training, the project is aimed at people over 19, who are not working for a variety of reasons, whether registered unemployed or not, who need help to make positive changes in their lives.
+Designed around a variety of confidence-building activities and training, the project is aimed at people 19 to 50+, who are not working for a variety of reasons, whether registered unemployed or not, who need help to make positive changes in their lives.
 People interested in this free service will receive long term, individually tailored support that will help them achieve their own goals and ambitions.

 One early participant of the project said: “For the first time in a long time I’m excited about the future!”

 Helen Osborne, Friends Centre Principal said: “This is a great opportunity for us to offer people more dedicated support over a long term basis to help them really achieve the goals they set.
 We are very lucky to have received this funding to further our work in engaging and supporting people so they are not left behind.”

 Support through an action plan will include accessing confidence building and personal skills training, as well as work experience placements, volunteering, attending and helping to set up community groups, leading to accredited training and employment opportunities.

 The project is being delivered in Newhaven, Central Brighton, Portslade and Fishersgate.